3 types of body awareness

 The ability to understand the position of one’s body and other objects in space.

-Mentally rotating objects, reading maps and coordinating the movements of your body parts in space requires spatial awareness.
+Coordinating movements of your body parts in space, mentally rotating objects, and reading maps requires spatial awareness.

-Spatial awareness creates a 3D grid so that we can eventually move our body parts exactly the way we want.
+Spatial awareness is a conscious perception of a 3D grid.
+The more we refine it, like a monitor resolution, the more we can move our body parts exactly the way we want.

 Good spatial awareness dramatically helps to learn new movements.